 - Increasing teachers’ use of Dianne McCune’s instructional strategies in the classroom

 - Increasing the reading and vocabulary levels of all students in the middle school

-- Increasing the interventions needed for students who are struggling with math concepts
+- Increasing the intervention opportunities for students who are struggling with math concepts

 - Creation of a meaningful transition for all students at Liberty Union High School

 - Tracking of elementary school students' personal goals that are in alignment with building goals

 - Industry credential opportunities for high school students in Agriculture, Information Technology, and Engineering Design

 - Establishing routines around education, counseling, and reporting of harassment, intimidation, and bullying at the High School